Americano Padel App Interface

 How many do you have to be to play Padel Americano?

 To play Americano Padel you must be at least 4 participants.
 Then you can be as many as you like.
-However, it is always best to have an evenly divisible number of participants by 4.
-And then have a matching number of courts available.
+However, it is always best to have a number of participants evenly divisible by 4, and then have a matching number of courts available.

-If you are, for example, 5 players, one player must stand over each round.
+If you are, for example, 5 players, one player must sit out each round.

-For the best structure in the competition, you must therefore be 4 * an even number of courts (or 1).
+For the best structure in the competition, you should therefore be 4 times an even number of courts (or 1).

-The app works great for an odd number of participants, eg 5 players, or 9 players on 2 courts or whatever you want, however, it is clearly the best structure (no one needs to stand over and everyone can play with everyone) when running the following variants
+The app works great for an odd number of participants, e.g. 5 players, or 9 players on 2 courts or whatever you want.
+However, the structure is clearly best (no one has to sit out and everyone gets to play with everyone) when you use the following variants

 • 4 on 1 court